tboyce/vagrant/README.md

 * Install vagrant
 * Install VirtualBox
 * Clone this repository
 * Run `vagrant up` in the directory for the environment you want to create

+Default `vagrant` user password should be `vagrant`.